Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Experimental Evaluation

-\subsubsection{\textbf{Evaluated Methods}}
+To evaluate \gspi{} in isolation from \gco{}, we constructed 274 AMRMP tasks with up to 125 robots spanning three regimes: obstacle-free environments for large-scale tests (Fig.~\ref{fig:gspi_all_results}, top plots and illustrations), obstacle-dense maps requiring tight coordination (Fig.~\ref{fig:gspi_all_results}, bottom plots and middle illustrations), and targeted stress tests designed to expose common failure modes (Fig.~\ref{fig:gspi_all_results}, bottom left illustrations).
+A run was successful if all robots safely reached goals; solution cost was the sum of travel distances.
+Problems were repeated five times with random initial robot-goal assignments.

+\subsubsection{Evaluated Methods}

 We compared \gspi{} to state-of-the-art and adapted baselines.
-The primary comparator was the centralized variant of DEC-UNAV \cite{dergachev2024dec-unav}, referred to as C-UNAV, which uses ORCA \cite{van2011orca} for navigation and swaps goals between robots when doing so reduces an energy function.
-For our experiments, we modified the official ORCA implementation released by the same authors\footnote{https://github.com/PathPlanning/ORCA-algorithm}, adding the goal-swapping mechanism.
-One of our goal-swapping conditions in \gspi{}--the check for system cost--was inspired by this method.
-We also included TSWAP and PIBT, both na\"ively adapted to use motion primitives.
-The motion primitives we used for TSWAP, PIBT, and \gspi{} were short ($5$ cm) motions in eight cardinal directions.
-Since all methods operate iteratively, committing to one motion primitive at a time, we also report iteration time, defined as the average compute time required to commit to a move.
+The primary comparator was C-UNAV~\cite{dergachev2024dec-unav}, which uses ORCA~\cite{van2011orca} for navigation and a goal-swapping mechanism.\footnote{We implemented C-UNAV by adding goal-swapping to the ORCA code from the same authors (github.com/PathPlanning/ORCA-algorithm).} We also included TSWAP and PIBT, adapted to operate over motion primitives rather than grid edges. \gspi{}, PIBT, and TSWAP used the same primitive set: short (5\,cm) motions in eight cardinal directions. \gspi{}, C-UNAV, and TSWAP leverage goal swaps, while PIBT does not; we included PIBT due to its algorithmic similarity to \gspi{} to isolate the contribution of goal swapping within a PIBT-like structure.
+As all methods commit one multi-robot move per iteration, we also report \emph{iteration time}, defined as the average compute time required to commit to a move.